 The exhibit is a nice segue into ‘Made in Brockville’ which showcases an assortment of products once manufactured right in town which included cables, metalworks, and even Stetson hats.
 Another exhibit of interest is Brockville’s Rail Story, which provides an intriguing illustration of how the advent of trains shaped and influenced Brockville’s development.

 A fascinating brand new exhibit has made its debut as of September entitled: Brockville’s River Story.
-It provides a comprehensive look at Brockville’s waterfront and how it has changed over time from an industrial epicenter to the residential and commercial area we see today.
+It provides a comprehensive look at Brockville’s waterfront and how it has changed over time from an industrial epicentre to the residential and commercial area we see today.

 Brockville’s waterfront has undergone many transitions over the past two centuries.
 Once the site of a series of mills that saw prominence in the mid to late 1800’s, the area was at one time a bustling hub at the dawn of the industrial age.
 The Robert Shepherd Grist Mill in Brockville is a grand monument to that pivotal era – and one we nearly lost.